lhmouse/asteria/doc/standard-library.md

 ### `std.filesystem.glob(pattern)`

 * Finds all paths that match `pattern`.
-If a string ends with '/', it should designate a direcory; otherwise, it should designate a file.
+If a string ends with '/', it should designate a directory; otherwise, it should designate a file.

 * Returns matches as an array of strings.
 If no such path exists, an empty array is returned.